johans-work/niyanodes/README.md

 ## overview

-Niya nodes is a framework for abstracting, implementing, and using anything that can be abstracted by the user.
-The noding app serves as a demo and a provider of this new tool.
+Niya nodes is a new tool and framework for abstracting, implementing, and using anything that can be abstracted by the user.
+The app is the noding app.

 ## basics